dragazo/cpp-gc/README.md

 So here's what's happening: `cpp-gc` will send a message *(the router_fn object)* to your type.
 Your type will route that to all its children.
 Recursively, this will eventually reach leaf types, which have no children.
 Because object ownership cannot be cyclic, this will never degrade into an infinite loop.

+Additionally, you only need to route to children that may own (directly or indirectly) `GC::ptr` objects.
+Routing to anything else is a glorified no-op that may be slow if your optimizer isn't smart enough to elide it.
+However, because optimizers are generally pretty clever, you may wish to route to some objects just for future-proofing.
+Feel free.

-To be absolutely explicit: you "own" any object for which you alone control the lifetime.
-No one else is allowed to destroy said "owned" object while you still "own" it.
-Taking on new objects to own or releasing objects you already own (possibly to someone else) is still possible, but you're responsible for the correctness of such actions via your specialization of `router<T>::route()`.
+To be absolutely explicit: you "own" any object for which you **alone** control the lifetime.
+Such an "owned" object can only have one owner at a time.
+Thus, you would never route to a shared resource, even if you happen to be the only owner at the moment of invocation.

-Thus, you would route to the contents of a `std::vector<T>` or to the pointed-to object of `std::unique_ptr<T>`, but not to the pointed-to object of `T*` unless you know that you own it (in the same way that `std::unique_ptr<T>` owns its pointed-to object).
-Although the same rules apply, you should probably never route to the pointed-to object of `std::shared_ptr<T>` or `GC::ptr<T>`, as these imply you're not the sole owner of the pointed-to object.
+Thus, you would route to the contents of a `std::vector<T>` or to the pointed-to object of `std::unique_ptr<T>`, but not to the pointed-to object of `T*` unless you know that you own it in the same way that `std::unique_ptr<T>` owns its pointed-to object.
+Although the same rules apply, you should probably never route to the pointed-to object of `std::shared_ptr<T>` or `GC::ptr<T>`, as these imply it's a shared resource.
 You can still route to these objects (and must in the case of `GC::ptr<T>`), just not to what they point to.

+If it is possible to re-point or add/remove something you would route to, such an operation must be atomic with respect to your router specialization.
+So, if you have a `std::vector<GC::ptr<int>>`, you would need to ensure adding/removing to/from this container and your router function iterating through it are mutually exclusive (i.e. mutex).
+This would also apply for re-pointing e.g. a `std::unique_ptr<GC::ptr<int>>`.
+However, re-pointing a `GC::ptr` is already atomic with respect to all router functions, so there's no need to do anything in this last case.

 Additionally, it is undefined behavior to route to the same object twice.
 Because of this, you should not route to some object and also to something inside it - e.g. you can route to a `std::vector<T>` or to each of its elements, but you should never do both.

-The default implementation does nothing, which is ok if `T` does not own any `GC::ptr` instances directly or indirectly, but otherwise you need to specialize it for your type.
+The default implementation for `router<T>::route()` does nothing, which is ok if `T` does not own any `GC::ptr` instances directly or indirectly, but otherwise you need to specialize it for your type.

 This is extremely-important to get correct, as anything you don't route to is considered not to be a part of your object, which could result in premature deallocation of resources.
 So take extra care to make sure this is correct.

 The following section summarizes built-in specializations of `GC::router`:

-## Built-in Router Specializations
+## Built-in Router Functions

 The following types have well-formed `GC::router` specializations pre-defined for your convenience.
 As mentioned in the above section, you should not route to one of these types and also to its contents, as this would result in routing to the same object twice, which is undefined bahavior.